 People interested in data and analysis are inquisitive, curious and creative.
-They can take abstract business issues and derive an analytical solution and share knowledge and clearly articulate insights to technical staff, management and decision makers.
+They can take abstract business issues, derive an analytical solution, share knowledge and clearly articulate insights to technical staff, management and decision makers.
 They can communicate to a diverse audience at multiple levels of the organization.
 In addition, they want to challenge existing best practices, explore new alternatives and introduce new initiatives.

 - Programming languages such as R, Python, PHP, Ruby, Matlab, JAVA, C++, SQL, SAS, SPSS

 - Multivariate statistics - regression, principal components analysis and clustering

 - Large Dataset experience using Teradata, Oracle or SQL

 - Business Intelligence tools including Business Objects, MicroStrategy and Tableau

 - Big Data technologies including Hadoop, MapReduce, Hive, Pig, Cassandra

 - Business Analyst